-- A reduction in risk related events;
+- · A reduction in risk related events;

-- Improved transport assets knowledge:
+- Improved transport assets knowledge;

 - Managers better understand and manage risk.
 That is, risk is articulated and the relationship of risk and an individual's accountabilities and responsibilities are more clearly understood;

-- Improved transport performance such that services are not unexpectedly impacted by failure of the risk event occurring and the resulting in uncontrolled reactive maintenance works; - Transport assets remain in a fair condition for a longer period of time extending their economic life; - Improved compliance levels;
+- Improved transport performance such that services are not unexpectedly impacted by failure resulting in uncontrolled reactive maintenance works: - Transport assets remain in a fair condition for a longer period of time extending their economic life: - Improved compliance levels; - Improved financial and environmental sustainability via more strategic investment in transport asset management.